 LGBTQ+ in Portugal

-LGBTQ+ couples have the same rights as straight couples when it comes to adoption and IVF treatment.
+LGBTQ+ couples have the same rights as heterosexual couples when it comes to adoption and IVF treatment.
 Since 2011 and as recently as 2018, various laws have been passed to make it easier for transgender individuals to change the gender listed on their ID documents.

-Lisbon and Porto in particular have exciting and lively gay nightlife scenes, as does the Algarve, but the country, on the whole, is considered a safe and accepting area for anyone in the LGBTQ+ community.
+Lisbon and Porto, in particular, have exciting and lively gay nightlife scenes, as does the Algarve, but the country, on the whole, is considered a safe and accepting area for anyone in the LGBTQ+ community.

 Useful resources